 In this classical painting by Kerald (Meister des Codex Egberti), we see the artist using storytelling to invoke a feeling of tragedy.
 The artist is relying heavily on the observer to understand what the art is about, and hopes it will evoke the feeling of tragedy in them.
 Emotionally, this style of art communicates indirectly with the observer.
 As the observer explores the art, he or she will actively build up an understanding of it.
 The observer tells the story of the art in their own mind, and through that storytelling he or she will convince themselves what to feel about the art.
 This is where Emotionalism differs.
 This is different from creating art that shows a tragedy.
 The tragedy in this painting is simply showing a tragic scene that the observer then can interpret as being tragic.
 Instead, Emotionalism communicates tragedy without telling the observer that the art is tragic and without showing certain actions or scenery that is tragic.
 For example, a child being killed by a solider in-front of the child’s mother, this is a tragic event.
 Emotionalism communicates this tragedy without the child, soldier and mother.
 Emotionalistic art doesn’t tell the observer anything.
 Instead, it communicates emotionally with the observer’s subconscious.
 The observer doesn’t know why they feel tragic, they just feel it.
 They can’t think of why, but they feel it.
 Art is already about evoking emotions, however, Emotionalism takes this part of art and exaggerates it.

 In this painting by Ahmad Wehbe, a specific feeling is being communicated with the observer.
 Can you tell what that feeling is?
-People who experienced the 1970s and 1980s will tell you it feels like they are taken back to Miami in the late 70s and early 80s.
+People who experienced the 1970s and 1980s will tell you it feels like they are taken back to Miami in the late 70s and early 80s (the painting itself is of course more than that).
 People who have never experienced Miami during this period will not be able to tell you that it is Miami in the 70s and 80s.
-However, if they were to travel back in time, to Miami between 1975 and 1985, it will then remind them of this painting and say “oh, this place feels like that painting by Ahmad Wehbe”.
-Even if someone fails to express the feeling of the painting, the painting has already communicated the feeling to them successfully into their subconscious.
+However, if they were to travel back in time, to Miami between 1975 and 1985, it will then remind them of this painting and say: “oh, this place feels like that painting by Ahmad Wehbe”.
+Even if someone fails to express the feeling the painting is giving them, the painting has already communicated the feeling to them successfully into their subconscious.
 The observer can feel it, even if they don’t comprehend it, they can still feel it.
 It is then a matter of time and personal growth that allows the observer to better express what they are feeling.
 In the case of this painting, if you have never been to Miami in the 70s and 80s, well, now you at least know how some aspects of it would have felt like.
 This is the power of Emotionalism.

 Of course, people will give a different answer, and they’re all more or less correct.
 For example, it is to be expected that people are at a different maturity stage in their life.
 As mentioned before, emotion is a language, and as in the case with all language you need to practice it to become better at it.
 People talk about emotional maturity being a good trait to have, however, it is very abstract and there is no definition or guide to help people become emotionally mature.
 It is instead expected to come naturally with old age.
 However, this is not always true.
 Emotional maturity can be obtained at a young age as well, as long as one puts the effort into it.
 This might be difficult in societies that frown upon you for expressing your feelings.
 Another culprit is expressing ourselves using very few feelings, such as anger, sadness and other basic emotions.
 There are millions of different feelings!
 People who limit themselves to very few basic expressions will strengthen those over time, until it becomes their only way to express themselves.
 In the case of anger, people who are angry all the time are like that because they have relied on anger to express their emotions.
 As time went by, their understanding of their own emotions has become interwoven with anger.
 In other words, all other emotional expressions are pushed to the side in favor of expressing anger.
 This is why it is common to find angry adults who react and express themselves immaturely.
 With this said, it is then expected that people looking at this painting will express different feelings.